yh1126611/promoter_methylation_calculations/README.md

 ![Sample visualization generated from plot_profile.R](./visualize_tvd/visualize_tvd_sample.png)

 ## Instructions for use
 Prepare a data frame format file with two columns denoting distance from a site of interest and p-value at the distance, most likely an output from [compute_tvd.R](#5-compute_tvdR).
-Run function via
+Run function by:
 ```
 p_values_df=read.table("<Your_file.tsv>")
 plot_pvalue_heatmap(p_values_df, "<Your_title>")